$A$-hypergeometric systems and relative cohomology: Introduction

 \subsection{Acknowledgement}

-~We thank An Huang, Bong Lian, S.-T.~Yau and Chenglong Yu heartily for the many conversations they had with us.
-We thank Jie~Zhou for informing us his related work on the Hesse pencil of elliptic curves.
+We thank An~Huang, Bong~Lian, Shing-Tung~Yau and Chenglong~Yu for introducing this question to us, and for the conversations they had with us.
+We are grateful to Jie~Zhou, who explained to us his related work on the Hesse pencil of elliptic curves and the historic background of chain integral formulae.

-T.-J.~Lee is grateful to Professors Lian and Yau for the invitation to CMSA in Harvard in April 2018, where this work was partially done.
+T.-J.~Lee is grateful to Professors Lian and Yau for the invitation to Harvard CMSA in April 2018, where this work was partially done.

-D.~Zhang is grateful to Baohua Fu and Xuanyu Pan for their hospitality during his visit to Academy of Mathematics and System Science.
+D.~Zhang is grateful to Baohua Fu and Xuanyu Pan for their hospitality during his visit to Academy of Mathematics and System Science in July 2018.